sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 confidence is beyond the scope of this profile.

-In order to provide a source, including integrity and optionally confidentiality, an OpenID Provider SHOULD be able to provide aggregated or distributed claims.
+In order to provide a source, including integrity and optionally confidentiality, an OpenID Provider SHOULD be able to provide aggregated or support distributed claims.
 The signee of such aggregated or distributed claims implies the source and can support in assessing the level confidence or quality of the claim.

 # Relation with 3rd party (Resource Servers)